Shamar/Epic.NET/Snippets/MonoDevelop/README.txt

-To install these snippets in MonoDevelop copy them in the proper Data directory (see http://monodevelop.com/Developers/Articles/User_Profiles).
+To install these templates in MonoDevelop copy them in the proper Data directory (see http://monodevelop.com/Developers/Articles/User_Profiles).

 The location is dependent on operating system and environment, but normally